Leroy Kelly: Family

 Pat Kelly, his younger brother, was an All-Star outfielder who played for five teams during a 15-year Major League Baseball career.
-Felicia Kelly, only daughter, worked in news 20 years at WEWS Newschannel 5; engineering department, news source reporter, hosted a half-hour entertainment show called,"The Set" in Cleveland, Ohio.
-Now an educator in the Cleveland Public School System.
+Felicia Kelly, Leroy's only daughter, worked in the local news business for 20 years at Cleveland's ABC affiliate WEWS-TV.
+She worked in the engineering department, as a news source reporter, and hosted a half-hour entertainment show called "The Set."
+She is now an educator in the Cleveland Public School System.
 David Kelly, his eldest son, is sports anchor and reporter for KMSB-TV in Tucson, Arizona.
 Leroy Kelly II his second son, played 3 years in the American Indoor Football League and 1 year overseas in the GFL Germany League For the Kiel-Baltic Hurricanes.
 Leroy Kelly II was invited to 2 workouts with the Cleveland Browns and 1 with the Detroit Lions.